Tube Amp vs. Solid State: Which Is The Best Guitar Amp For Beginner

-If you are looking to buy your first guitar amp, you will very quickly realize that there are a lot of different options to choose from.
+If you are looking to buy your first guitar amp, you will quickly realize that many options exist.
 This means that a lot of decisions are going to need to be made.
-One of the most important is whether you should opt for a tube amp or a solid state amp.
-On this page, we are going to take a little look at what each of them brings to the table.
+One of the most important is opting for a tube or a solid-state amp.
+This page will look at what each of them brings to the table.

 The History of Guitar Amps